CategoryCory/init-repo/README.md

-# init-repo
+# repo-man

 ## About the project

-A simple CLI tool for initializing bare Git repositories.
+A simple CLI tool for managing remote Git repositories.
 Ideal for self-hosted Git workflows over SSH.

-Please note that currently, **init-repo** only supports Unix/Linux targets.
+Please note that currently, **repo-man** only supports Unix/Linux targets.
 Support for Windows will be added in a future release.

 ## Features